 The scope of this project includes an RI and FS remedy selection, and implementation of any necessary response actions for the 63 SWMUs/AOCs listed in Appendix 4.
 Sites are included in this OU based on the expectation that they primarily pose a direct contact threat to on-site industrial workers and likely are not a migration threat to groundwater or surface water.
 The project has incorporated results from previous actions and sitewide evaluations/surveys.
 Results of the Soils OU RI will be used in scoping for and completion of the baseline ecological risk assessment conducted under the SWOU.
+It is noted that the boundaries for SWMU 216, which were investigated as part of the Soils OU RI, have been revised.
+As a result, conclusions for SWMU 216 in the RI report are not complete and will need to be addressed in a subsequent action.

 - (1) Based on DOE's recent reprioritization and proposal to focus near-term cleanup efforts on the C-400 Complex, finalization of the decision documents and implementation of any necessary CERCLA response actions for the Soils OU have been resequenced to an out-year activity.
 The resequencing provides for any excavation activities (if that alternative is selected) to coincide with availability of a potential OSWDF.
 The resequencing also assumes the OSWDF alternative would be identified and selected as the preferred alternative under the WDA project. - (2) SWMU 27 was sampled as part of Soils RI.
 Based upon the sampling results, the contents of the tank were removed to the extent practicable and disposed of in accordance with the approved Time-Critical Removal Notification.
 A remedial decision for SWMU 27 will be selected as part of the Soils and Slabs OU. - (3) SWMUs requiring action will be evaluated in multiple FSs that will focus on the following likely response actions: no action, institutional controls, and excavation.
 Individual Proposed Plans, RODs, Remedial Design Work Plans, Remedial Design Reports, Remedial Action Work Plans, and Remedial Action Completion Reports may be developed and submitted per grouping.
 It is currently anticipated that the Soils Remedial Action may be divided into two groupings based upon investigation results.
-Once the RI data are evaluated, the proposed two groupings may be combined or divided further. - (4) Targeted excavation to a depth of 10 ft below ground surface is the assumed remedy with the majority of the waste being placed in a potential OSWDF (if selected).
+Once the RI data are evaluated, the proposed two groupings may be combined or divided further. - (4) Targeted excavation to a depth of 10 ft bgs is the assumed remedy with the majority of the waste being placed in a potential OSWDF (if selected).